Beate-IBM/digital-tech-tutorial-visual-recogniton/README.md

 * Test your Watson Visual Recognition custom classifier with sample images

 * Visit the [testdata](https://github.com/Beate-IBM/digital-tech-tutorial-visual-recogniton/tree/master/testdata) directory and download the image files onto your local hard drive.
-These images were not part of the training set and will be used to validate the visual recognition model.
+These images were not part of the training set and will be used to validate the Visual Recognition model.
 * Return to the **Test** tab in the Watson Studio project
 * There are two techniques to upload the images into the Test page:
     * Drag the individual images from your local file browser into the Test page